 Casa dei Bambini

 The Parkside Montessori Casa dei Bambini is for children aged three to six and encompasses Preschool and Kindergarten.
+Students entering the Casa dei Bambini do not need to have prior Montessori experience.

-Elementary Montessori Program
+Elementary Montessori (ELMO)

 Additional Program Features